Administrative-Territorial Units of the Left Bank of the Dniester

-The Administrative-Territorial Units of the Left Bank of the Dniester (Transnistria) is a formal administrative unit of Moldova established by the Government of Moldova to delineate the territory controlled by the unrecognized Pridnestrovian Moldavian Republic (commonly known as Transnistria).
+The Administrative-Territorial Units of the Left Bank of the Dniester is an autonomous territorial unit of Moldova established by the Government of Moldova to delineate the territory controlled by the unrecognized state of Transnistria, a territory under Russian military occupation.

 History

-After the dissolution of the Soviet Union in 1991, the Transnistria War broke out between the Republic of Moldova and the unrecognized state Pridnestrovian Moldavian Republic over territories of the former Moldavian Soviet Socialist Republic.
-Since the end of the war there has been territory claimed by Moldova, but controlled by the Pridnestrovian Moldavian Republic.
-There is also territory claimed by the Pridnestrovian Moldavian Republic, which is controlled by Moldova.
+After the dissolution of the Soviet Union in 1991, the Transnistria War broke out between the Republic of Moldova and the unrecognized state of Transnistria over territories of the former Moldavian Soviet Socialist Republic.

 On 22 July 2005, the autonomous territorial unit with special legal status was established in Moldovan law.
 This was done as part of the Yushchenko Plan for reintegrating Transnistria into Moldova.

 Territory

-The territory of the Administrative-Territorial Units of the Left Bank of the Dniester mostly coincides with territory of the Pridnestrovian Moldavian Republic (Transnistria), but there are two important differences:
+The territory of the Administrative-Territorial Units of the Left Bank of the Dniester mostly coincides with territory of the Transnistria, but there are two important differences: